jdhao/blog_source/nvim_switch_buffer_with_mapping.md

 I usually use `{num}Ctrl-6` to switch buffers in Neovim, where `{num}` is the number of buffer (see [this post](https://jdhao.github.io/2018/09/29/Switching_buffers_quickly_Neovim/)).
-Since Neovim has builtin `gt` mapping to switch between tabpages, I thought it might be a good idea to use `gb` as buffer switching shortcut avoid strech when pressing `Ctrl-6`.
+Since Neovim has built-in `gt` mapping to switch between tabpages, I thought it might be a good idea to use `gb` as buffer switching shortcut avoid strech when pressing `Ctrl-6`.